aduffy70/LabNotes/_posts/2016/2016-10-27-Designing-bisulfite-primers-for-GSTA3-promoter.md

     CCCACACTTCATTTCCCATTTAAATAAAAT
     ~~~

-  * Expected amplicons with these primers:
+  * Expected amplicons with these primers.
+This covers 38/88 CpGs:

 | Raft | Length | CpGs captured |
 | ---- | ------ | ------------- |